ENCCS/openfoam/content/handson.rst

       ├── fvSchemes
       └── fvSolution

 The default setting is to run the solver in serial on a two-dimensional square mesh of size (20×20×1).
 Note that all OpenFOAM cases are three-dimensional.
 For a two-dimensional case the third dimension has a single computational cell, and special boundary conditions are employed.
-The case will run up to time *0.5* with *0.005* per step, i.e. a total of 100 time steps.
+The case will run up to time *0.5* with *0.005* non-dimensional time units per step, i.e. a total of 100 time steps.
 The simulation results are stored every 20 time steps.

 - Use the case as a sandbox to change various settings and play with the parameters.
 Use the "banana-trick" to learn about possible options: change any dictionary keyword to "banana", the case will crash showing possible valid options for the keyword.

 Run the case by default
 +++++++++++++++++++++++